bhutansultan27-beep/replit-casino-bot/replit.md

 ### Environment Variables
 - `BOT_TOKEN` - Telegram bot token from @BotFather (required)
+- `ADMIN_IDS` - Comma-separated list of admin user IDs (optional)
+  - Example: `123456789,987654321`
+  - Get your user ID by using `/admin` command or messaging @userinfobot on Telegram

 ### Getting Your Bot Token
 1. Message @BotFather on Telegram
 2. Send `/newbot`
 3. Follow the prompts to create your bot
 4. Copy the token and add it to Replit Secrets

+### Setting Up Admin Access
+1. Find your Telegram user ID (message @userinfobot or use `/admin` to test)
+2. Add your user ID to Replit Secrets as `ADMIN_IDS`
+3. For multiple admins, separate IDs with commas: `123456789,987654321`
+4. Restart the bot to load admin permissions

 ## User Commands